 A great part of being an employee at the same time as running your own business is having a support network while you are getting your business set up.
 Being able to use what you have learned professionally and apply it to your own business is a huge advantage.

-Starting your own business gives you a sense of ownership and responsibility over more aspects of business than you have ever been exposed to before.
+Starting your own online business gives you a sense of ownership and responsibility over more aspects of business than you have ever been exposed to before.

 “For the first couple of months, I had to balance being an employee and setting up Faerly – which was challenging in the beginning.